python/cpython/Doc/library/calendar.rst

           NOVEMBER
           DECEMBER

-   Enumeration defining months of the year as integer constants, where ``JANUARY`` is ``1`` and ``DECEMBER`` is ``12``.
+   Aliases for the months of the year, where ``JANUARY`` is ``1`` and ``DECEMBER`` is ``12``.

+   .. versionadded:: 3.12

+.. class:: Month

+   Enumeration defining months of the year as integer constants.
+   The members of this enumeration are exported to the module scope as :data:`JANUARY` through :data:`DECEMBER`.

    .. versionadded:: 3.12